 Structures present a set of additional considerations for RD.
 Functionality and mobility of individual structures is discussed in Section 6.2.
 Implementing a remedy while working around structures can be costly and risky, especially if the condition of the structure is already deteriorated and more susceptible to the kind of damage that could result from RA implementation.
 The condition of each shoreline structure was studied and documented in the PDI ER (HGL, 2024), and a dialogue was initiated with each shoreline structure owner/operator through a questionnaire/interview process to gather information about each structure.
-The selection of remedial technologies to be applied near and under shoreline structures requires a structure-by-structure assessment of the relative cost of working around the structure in place.
+The selection of remedial technologies to be applied near and under shoreline structure in place.
+Specifications will require the RA contractor to monitor existing structures and slopes for movement and damage and may require additional investigations to confirm as-built conditions prior to RA implementation.